tastybug/zettelkasten/catalog/gcp-runnings-applications.md

 You're the admin of a GKE cluster.
 You decide the region, number of nodes and so on.

-### Cloud Run
+### Cloud Run (It's like helm)

-This option allows you to run a given container image (it must be present in GCP Container Registry they say) in a managed GKE cluster.
-So almost as GKE, but no administrative worries.
+This option allows you to run a given container image (it must be present in GCP Container Registry!) in a managed GKE cluster or even one of the GKE clusters that the org owns.
+So almost like GKE, but no administrative worries.

 > The application must be stateless!

 You pick a region for your image.

-TODO:
-* scaling?
-* delivery? rolling updates?
+You decide on elasticity by selected a runtime environment, amount of RAM, max burst amount of instances and so on.
+Once the container deployed, it is available under a URL like <https://hello-cloud-run-oxxok2hixa-uc.a.run.app>.

+A CD pipeline can be setup as well but binding a Cloud Build setup to the Cloud Run setup.
+This will build containers from a source repository, adding them to the GCR - the container registry.

 ## Non-Containerized Application